pjanec/dirigent/README.md

     agent.exe --machineId m2 --trayGui --startHidden 1 --masterIp 10.1.1.2 --masterPort 5045

 #### Load and start a launch plan
-Select a launch plan to start, issue a Load Plan command followed by a Start Plan command.
+Select a launch plan to start, issue a Select Plan command followed by a Start Plan command.

 For example using a command ling control app: